 Current ACA Advocacy for Tax Reform and How You Can Help

-ACA Global Foundation is raising funds for a research study that will be presented at Congressional hearings.
+ACA Global Foundation continues funding for research work that will be presented at Congressional hearings.

 If you are reading the page on our website you already know what it is like to live with the onerous IRS requirement to file US taxes regardless of your actual residence and you no doubt understand the need for the US to switch to a RBT system.
 That’s where ACA and our research work comes in.
-ACAGF is going back to its data and research work fielded in 2017 and updating and adding to the work done by the highly regarded District Economics Group (DEG).
+ACAGF has gone back to its data and research work fielded in 2017 and updating and adding to the work done by the highly regarded District Economics Group (DEG).
 ACAGF’s data is the only private-sector research on taxation of Americans overseas.
-It has already been invaluable in offices ACA has visited with and will be the lynchpin for Congressional hearings.
-Our goal is to raise $75,000 by July 1, 2021.
-ACA has already raised $25,000.
+It has already been invaluable in offices ACA has visited with and will be the lynchpin for Congressional hearings on the tax and compliance issues for US citizens living and working overseas

 ACA and ACA Global Foundation can get this done because: